jules2689/trudeau/trudeau/2020-04-18/q_a.md

 **Question**:
 Ian wood CTV news.
-Prime Minister, BC has seen some success flattening the curve and has indicated it may look at loosening restrictions.
+Prime Minister, British Columbia has seen some success flattening the curve and has indicated it may look at loosening restrictions.
 You've said it is too soon and provinces like Ontario and quÉbec are still in the thick  Are you concerned the difference in messaging will enable people to disregard what is in place now?are you going to allow the provinces make the decision on re-opening or will the federal government need to give the green light?